 the profile ID continues to select the Experience API profile being updated.

-On the server, pass the current anonymous profile ID when identifying a known user:
+On the server, pass the current anonymous profile ID into the request-bound client.
+If the page view

 userId,